 |Family friendly||Great for children of all ages|

 |General||Table tennis, Games room|

 |Utilities||Dishwasher, Washing machine|

-Geothermal underfloor heating.
-Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, TV with FreeSat, DVD, CD/radio, library of books/games.
-All fuel & power inc. in rent.
-Bed linen & towels inc. in rent.
-Cot & highchair on request.
-Off road parking for 5 cars.
-Patio & courtyard with furniture & BBQ.
+Geothermal underfloor heating with electric fire.
+Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, TV with FreeSat, DVD, CD/radio, library of books and games.
+Fuel and power inc. in rent.
+Bed linen and towels inc. in rent.
+Cot and highchair on request.
+Off road parking for 4 cars.
+Front lawned garden, plus side terrace with furniture and rear patio and courtyard with furniture and BBQ.
 Two well-behaved dogs welcome.
 Horses welcome by arrangement with owners.
 Sorry, no smoking.
-Shop & pub 2.5 miles.
+Shop and pub 2.5 miles.
 Note: Water provided from the Sykeside borehole which provides spring water, pumped up at very good pressure.
-Note: This property is all on one level and accessed via a ramp, so may be suitable for the less mobile, those in a wheelchair and accompanied disabled.
+Note: This property is all on one level and accessed via a ramp, so may be suitable for the less mobile and wheelchair users.